ComunidadAylas/PackSquash/CONTRIBUTING.md

 Pull requests should follow an etiquette, describe what they change, and show some effort to make them as easy to review as possible.
 [The pull request guide at the Atlassian blog](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests) does a good job explaining how to make a good pull request, and you should read it.

 If your PR contains code modifications, you should also update the relevant documentation and make sure that every continuous integration check passes, unless you're explicitly told otherwise, in addition to following the relevant guidelines highlighted in the technologies section of this document.
+In case of doubt or incomplete guidelines, follow the style and design choices of the already existing code.

 ## ✒️ Contributor License Agreement (CLA)